JoseLion/spring-r2dbc-relationships/README.md

 The `@OneToOne` annotation lets you mark fields to have a one-to-one relationship.
 The default behavior of the annotation is to populate the field after mapping the entity object, create/update the associated entity, and link the relation by setting the "foreign key" field in the proper entity.

-You can use the annotation on both sides of the relationship to achieve a bidirectional association.
-However, doing so can also lead to unexpected updates when persisting the backreference.
-To solve this problem, you can set `backreference = true` in the annotation parameters.
+You can use the annotation on both sides of the relationship to achieve a bidirectional association--the annotation handles cyclic persistence and population automatically.
+However, persisting from the parent side of the relationship is highly recommended since the parent entity will be unlinked (and optionally deleted) whenever the parent field in the child is `null`.
+So, suppose you configure the foreign key in the database to `ON DELETE CASCADE`.
+In that case, the persist operation will fail with a `TransientDataAccessResourceException` because the child entity gets deleted before the update can finish.
+Similarly, if the foreign key column is `NOT NULL`, you won't be able to have a child without its parent.

 #### Example